ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 ## Third-Party Auditing

-With the Third-Party Auditing deployment mode, the transparency log obtains signatures from a third-party auditor attesting to the fact that the tree has been constructed correctly.
+With the Third-Party Auditing deployment mode, the transparency log obtains signatures from a third-party auditor attesting (at minimum) to the fact that the tree has been constructed correctly.
 These signatures are provided to users as part of the responses for their queries.

-The third-party auditor is expected to run asynchronously, downloading and authenticating a log's contents in the background, so as not to become a bottleneck for the transparency log.
+When running synchronously, the auditor can easily become a bottleneck for the transparency log.
+It's generally expected that third-party auditors run asynchronously, downloading and authenticating a log's contents in the background.
 As a result, signatures from the auditor may lag behind the view presented by the transparency log.
 The maximum amount of time that the auditor may lag behind the transparency log without its signature being rejected by users is set in the transparency log's configuration.

 ~~~aasvg
 Many Users                        Transparency Log               Auditor